hyperledger-archives/fabric/README.md

 Note that the first time the tests are run, they can take some time due to the need to download a docker image that is about 1GB in size.
 This is why the timeout flag is added to the above command.

-To run a specific test use the `-run RE` flag where RE is a regular expression that matches the test name.
+To run a specific test use the `-run RE` flag where RE is a regular expression that matches the test case name.
 To run tests with verbose output use the `-v` flag.
-For example, to run TestGetFoo function, change to the directory containing the `foo_test.go` and enter:
+For example, to run the `TestGetFoo` test case, change to the directory containing the `foo_test.go` and enter:

-    go test -test.v -run=TestGetFoo
+    go test -v -run=TestGetFoo

 #### 3.2 Behave Tests
 [Behave](http://pythonhosted.org/behave/) tests will setup networks of peers with different security and consensus configurations and verify that transactions run properly.
 To run these tests